 What Is a Recruiter—Really?

 Recruiting is a poorly understood profession (sometimes even by those who call themselves recruiters).
 There are several types of recruiters, but the mechanics and psychology of recruiting are all the same.

-Corporate recruiters are employed by a company for the purpose of finding and qualifying new employees for the organization.
-Third party recruiters are subcontracted to by a company for the same purpose.
-Several different types of third party recruiters exist, but the main difference between them lies in how they are compensated.
+Corporate recruiters that are employed by a company for the purpose of finding and qualifying new employees for the organization.
+Third-party recruiters are subcontracted to by a company for the same purpose.
+Several different types of third-party recruiters exist, but the main difference between them lies in how they are compensated.

-Both third party recruiters are paid by the hiring company, but retained recruiters typically have an "exclusive" with the company.
+Both third-party recruiters are paid by the hiring company, but retained recruiters typically have an exclusive contract with the company.
 They are paid a portion of their fee upfront with the balance paid when the search is over.
 Retained recruiters are typically used for executive level positions.

-Contingency recruiters don't typically have an exclusive relationship with the company.
+Contingency or third-party recruiters don't typically have an exclusive relationship with the company.
 They are paid a fee only if the company hires a candidate discovered through their efforts.
-(Most third party recruiters fall into this category.)
+(Most third-party recruiters fall into this category.)

-In my work, I do interviewing skills training and am often asked about recruiters by job seekers.
-These are the comments and questions I hear the most.
+Consultants and trainers who do interview skills training are often asked about recruiters by job seekers.
+These are the comments and questions heard most frequently.

 - "Recruiters often call and ask for my resume, but then I never hear from them again."

 - "A recruiter sent me on an interview, but I can't seem to get any feedback about how I did.
 They say the company is still interviewing, so I can't assess where I may have gone wrong (so that I may do a better job on my next interview)."

 - "I have sent out dozens of resumes—sometimes hundreds—to recruiters, but I never hear from them, and can't get them to return my calls."